raviteja-padala/Flipkart_Review_Scrapper/README.md

 1. VS Code (you can use any other IDE)
 2. GIT
 3. GITHUB
+4. GIT ACTIONS

 ## How to run?
-This app is now available for offline run.
+As of now this app is now available for offline run.
-In coming days, i'll deploy this app on AWS.
+In coming days, i will deploy this app on cloud platform.

 ### Step 1: Clone the repository